-SSD can be associated with a great deal of stigma; there is a risk that patients may be dismissed by their physicians as having problems that are 'all in their head'.
+SSD may still be associated with a great deal of stigma; there is a risk that patients may be dismissed by their physicians as having problems that are 'all in their head' but hopefully this occurrence is becoming less common as awareness improves.

-- Recent research has shown higher percentages of this disorder in people with irritable bowel syndrome and in chronic pain patients.
+- Research has shown higher percentages of this disorder in people with irritable bowel syndrome and in chronic pain patients.

-- A high proportion of patients with post-traumatic stress disorder also suffer from somatisation.
+- A high proportion of patients with post-traumatic stress disorder also have somatisation.

 - Antisocial personality disorder is associated with a risk for SSD.